 Zlatan Ibrahimovic (LA Galaxy)

 Ibrahimovic's arrival at Manchester United for the 2016-17 season hastened Rooney's move towards the Old Trafford exit door as the Sweden great made the centre-forward role his own.
 The other side of a cruciate knee ligament injury, the 36-year-old decided to make the move to Los Angeles and he proved a hit on and off the pitch.
 An astonishing long-range strike came as part of a debut brace to sink local rivals LAFC 4-3 and Ibrahimovic became a man about town at basketball games and on late-night talkshows.
-One goal in five subsequent MLS appearances have followed but there is little doubt who Rooney is wrestling with for top billing.
+Six goals in 10 subsequent MLS appearances have followed and there is little doubt who Rooney is wrestling with for top billing.